nus-cs2103-AY2324S1/ip/docs/README.md

 ### `deadline` - Creates a new deadline task

-Describe the action and its outcome.
+Creates a new deadline task and adds it to the list.
 #### Usage:
 `deadline <task_name> /by <dd/m/yyyy HHmm>`

 #### Example of usage:

-`deadline CS2103t ip /by 22/09/2023 1600`
+`deadline CS2103t ip /by 22/09/2023 2359`

 #### Expected outcome:

-Joe will add the task to your list.
+Joe will add the new deadline task to your list.

 ```
 Got it, I've added this task: